 Fred played tight end for the expansion Buccaneers having been signed as a free agent before the 1976 season started.
 It was his only year in Tampa Bay and his last season in the NFL.
-He went on to coach in the college and NFL ranks and is currently the linebackers' coach of the Minnesota Vikings.
+He went on to coach in the college and NFL ranks and went on to become the linebackers' coach of the Minnesota Vikings.

 Any initial recollections from that first season